 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Few desserts signal celebration quite like cake.
-This basic dairy-free white cake recipe is perfect for birthday cakes, either served as two single layer cakes or as a layer cake with dairy-free frosting of your choice.
+This simple dairy-free white cake recipe is perfect for birthday cakes, either served as two single-layer cakes or as a double-layer cake with a dairy-free frosting of your choice.

 - 3 cups cake flour